 On or about December 28, 2018, the California Natural Resources Agency added a new section to the State CEQA Guidelines-Section 15064.3, entitled "Determining the Significance of Transportation Impacts."
-Section 15064.3(c) of the State CEQA Guidelines provides, in part: "A lead agency may elect to be governed by the provisions of this section immediately.
-Beginning on July 1, 2020, the provisions of this section shall apply statewide."
-The Commission does not elect to be governed by the provisions of Section 15064.3 before July 1, 2020.

-For reference purposes only, Section 15064.3 provides:
+Section 15064.3 provides:

 (a) Purpose.

 This section describes specific considerations for evaluating a project's transportation impacts.
 Generally, vehicle miles traveled is the most appropriate measure of transportation impacts.
 For the purposes of this section, "vehicle miles traveled" refers to the amount and distance of automobile travel attributable to a project.
 Other relevant considerations may include the effects of the project on transit and non-motorized travel.
 Except as provided in subdivision (b)(2) below (regarding roadway capacity), a project's effect on automobile delay shall not constitute a significant environmental impact.